scicafe/scicafe.github.io/_posts/2020-05-12-quantization-1.md

 ---
-layout: post
+layout: notebook
-title:  "Guide to Quantization and Quantization Aware Training using the TensorFlow Model Optimization Toolkit"
+title:  "Quantization Aware Training using TFMOT"
 date:   12 May 2020
 categories: TensorFlow TFMOT Quantization QAT TFLite
 read-time: 10 mins read
 description:
-  In this guide we will see how you can use TFMOT to quantize your model.
+  Guide to Quantization and Quantization Aware Training using the TensorFlow Model Optimization Toolkit
 permalink: :title
 contributors: Soham, Archana, Suriyadeepan
 toc: true
 ---

-## Guide to Quantization using the TensorFlow Model Optimization Toolkit

 <a href="https://colab.research.google.com/drive/1-xiwp2s1Oir8sNh-Utnj60yAtpjwDaUr?usp=sharing" target="_parent"><img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/></a>

 TF's model optimization Toolkit (TFMOT) contains tools that you can use to quantize and prune your model for faster inference in edge devices.

 In this guide, we will see how to use TFMOT to quantize our model.

-### What is Quantization?: A Brief Introduction
+### What is Quantization?
+A Brief Introduction
 Quantization is where we convert the weights of our model from high precision Floats, to low precision INT8 weights.

 ![Quantization - Neural Network Distiller](/images/quant.png)